cakekindel/learn-rust-for-cs-java-devs/README.md

 }
 ```

-You don't have to love this language feature, but in a world where everything
+You don't have to love this language feature, but will definitely come across
-is an expression, you'll probably come across **function bodies** that
-end with an expression rather than a return statement.
+function declarations like this along your Rust journey.

-## Enums
+### Enums
 The Rust `enum` idiom, and the C# `enum` idiom are _very_ different.

 Given a C#-style enum like this: